Victoria, Princess Royal: Death of Frederick III and consequences

 Frederick III died about 11:00 on 15 June 1888.
 Once the emperor's death was announced, his son and successor William II ordered the occupation of the imperial residence by soldiers.
 The chambers of Frederick and Victoria were carefully checked for incriminating documents.
 However, the search was unsuccessful because all the couple's correspondence had been taken to Windsor Castle the previous year.
 Several years later, William II stated that the purpose of this research was to find state documents.
 Currently, however, many historians (as Hannah Pakula and Franz Herre) suggest that what the emperor wanted was to recover documents that could threaten his reputation.

 The funeral of Frederick III came shortly after in Potsdam, without major pomp.
-Victoria, now empress dowager, didn't appear at the ceremony in the Friedenskirche of Sanssouci, but attended a mass in memory of her husband in the Royal Estate of Bornsted.
-From the death of her husband, Victoria became known as Empress Frederick.
+Victoria, now empress dowager, didn't appear at the ceremony in the Friedenskirche of Sanssouci, but attended a mass in memory of her husband at the Bornstedt Crown Estate.
+From the death of her husband, she became known as Empress Frederick, as her mother-in-law, empress dowager Augusta, was still alive until 1890.

 In the following weeks, William II purged all institutions and people close to his parents.
-The home of the lawyer Franz von Roggenbach was searched and the widow of Ernst von Stockmar, former private secretary of Victoria, was questioned by the police.
+The home of the lawyer Franz von Roggenbach was searched and the widow of Ernst von Stockmar, Empress Frederick's former private secretary, was questioned by the police.
 Friedrich Heinrich Geffcken, Frederick III's counsellor for years, was tried for high treason for publishing excerpts from the diary of Emperor Frederick.
 Finally, Heinrich von Friedberg was dismissed as Justice Minister.